-Notes for Figure 6H-42-Typical Application 42 Work in Vicinity of Exit Ramp
+Work in Vicinity of Exit Ramp

 - 1. The guide signs should indicate that the ramp is open, and where the temporary ramp is located.
 However, if the ramp is closed, guide signs should indicate that the ramp is closed. - 2.
-When the exit ramp is closed, a black on orange EXIT CLOSED panel should be placed diagonally across the interchange/intersection guide signs. - 3.
-The design criteria contained in the AASHTO "Policy on the Geometric Design of Highways and Streets" should be used for determining the alignment (see Section 1A.11).
+A black on orange EXIT CLOSED panel should be placed diagonally across from the interchange/intersection guide signs. - 3.
+The design criteria contained in the AASHTO "Policy on the Geometric Design of Highways and Streets" should be used for determining the curved alignment (see Section 1A.11).